gottacatchenall/ms_sampling_effort/manuscript.md

 # The impact of false-negatives on network analysis and prediction

+In this section we quantify the effects of false-negatives in interaction network data on structural network properties, and to determine how they impact the quality of our predictive models of network structure [@Strydom2021RoaPre].

 ## Effects of false-negatives on network properties

 Here we simulate the effects of observation error to generate false negatives in the samples of ecological networks and compare the computed network properties of the original network to the computed properties on the observed network in order to see how false negatives effect our quantification of network structure.
+In @fig:properties we show the effects of niche model [@Williams2000SimRul].

 ![fig. 1$\sigma$ in first grad, 2$\sigma$ in second ](./figures/properties_error.png){#fig:properties}

 Primary point here is that some properties vary in their response.
+Spectral radius (generally a measure of global structure) and connectance show roughly linear responses to false negatives, whereas mean degree centrality and entropy .

 An appropriate additional comparison for inference of network properties [@Connor2017UsiNul].